 This setting specifies what percentage of endpoints must respond to the question before the question is considered complete.
 If questions take a long time to complete in your Tanium environment, you may wish to lower the percentage in this setting.
 By default, Question Completion Percentage is set to 99%.

-Reissue Action Items
+Reissue Action Interval